 Food-Slash-Medicine For Cancer Prevention

 Extensive research validates the fact that a well-balanced diet with phytochemicals can support healthy, normal cells.
 Phytochemicals are naturally-occurring compounds found in many vegetables, fruits, and whole grains.
 The compound helps combat cancer and other diseases and has actually been utilized for its medicinal properties for centuries now.

 Phytonutrients found in large quantities in dark, green leafy vegetables, such as spinach and kale, often stay in the bloodstream far longer than most supplements do.
 Fruits, vegetables, and other superfoods that are grown without the use of pesticides and hormones offer the highest nutritional benefit since they have a higher mineral and enzyme density.
 These superfoods are also very easy to prepare and are flexible when it comes to how they are served to personal protection dogs for sale.
 You can leave them raw, steamed, sliced and diced, and mixed with your pup’s main diet.

 The Magic of Vitamin D3

-A hot new compound that’s gaining a lot of attention are Tocotrienols.
+A hot new compound that’s gaining a lot of attention is Tocotrienols.
 The compound is a less popular form of vitamin E. Tocotrienols have potent antioxidant and anticancer properties.
-In fact, according to a 2008 study by the British Journal of Cancer, the compound was able to destroy abnormal cells as well as block off absorption of the toxins in the body.
+In fact, according to a 2008 study by the British Journal of Cancer, the compound was able to destroy abnormal cells as well as block the absorption of toxins in the body.

 Vitamin D3-Rich Foods